Liu Xin (scholar): Standards and measures

+Astronomy and natural philosophy

+As a classicist, Liu Xin was able to support the legitimation of his patron Wang Mang as a restorer of an ancient mode of governance, and as a proponent and theorist of the "generative cycle" of the popular "five phases" theory, Liu advised the new emperor on ritual matters to better accord with these fundamental essences.
+Liu additionally developed a new more accurate model of astronomy, the Triple Concordance calendar (三統歷; San tong li), for predicting the motion of heavenly bodies.
+In the second half of the 20th century, a crater on Mars was named in his honor.

 Death

 Although Liu Xin was originally a loyal partisan of Wang Mang, after Wang's troops suffered defeat on July 7, 23 at the Battle of Kunyang, Liu Xin plotted with others to overthrow Wang Mang.
 The plot was discovered, and all the conspirators committed suicide or were executed.

-Astronomy

-A crater on Mars was named in his honor.